Tal Ilan: Career

 Following her thesis, Ilan taught in the Department of the History of the Jewish People at the University of Jerusalem.
 She became a professor of Jewish studies at the Freie University in Berlin in 2003.
 She has lectured and had fellowships at the University of Frankfurt, the University of Oldenburg, Harvard, Yale, the Jewish Theological Seminary, the Schechter Institute, Ben Gurion University, Trinity College, Oxford, and Leo Baeck College.

 Tal Ilan examines gender issues in the Bible, Hellenistic literature, and Rabbinic literature in four of her works: her PhD project, Women in the Second Temple Literature, Mine and Yours And Hers, and Integrating Women.
 She uses feminist theory to interpret these texts, and pays attention to language, text, and textual tradition to inform her work.
 These ideas have been furthered in Feminist Commentary on the Babylonian Talmud.

-Ilan's work, Lexicon of Jewish Names in Late Antiquity: 330 BCE-650 CE contains 4 volumes.
-They state all the recorded names associated with Jews in late antiquity, and explores their etymology, distribution, and potential to inform scholars about Jewish life during this time.
+Ilan's work, Lexicon of Jewish Names in Late Antiquity contains 4 volumes.
+It presents an exhaustive list of the recorded names associated with Jews in late antiquity, and explores their etymology, distribution, and potential to inform scholars about Jewish life during this time.

 Ilan's work, A Collection of Texts on Jews and Judaism on Perishable Material from Egypt: 330 BCE-700 CE, written in collaboration with Noah Hacham, corrects, updates, and publishes evidence of Jews in Egypt from the Hellenistic period to the Arab conquest.
 The materials Ilan has been working with in this project have been papyrus, ostraca, and parchment.

 Ilan's work " A Digital Synopsis of the Mishnah and Tosefta", in collaboration with Hayim Lapin, is a digital research tool that uses computerized and manual text analysis to evaluate the relationship between the Mishnah and the Tosefta.
 This project is funded by the NEH/DFG Bilateral Digital Humanities Program.

 Ilan can be seen in various TV and movie documentaries as an expert in Jewish history.
 These include Mary Magdalene: Saint or Sinner (2008), Secrets of the Jesus Tomb (2008), The Lost Tomb of Jesus (2007), and Bible Mysteries (2004).